Chess strategy: Basic concepts of board evaluation

 Under a system like this, giving up a knight or bishop to win a rook ("winning the exchange") is advantageous and is worth about two pawns.
 This ignores complications such as the current position and freedom of the pieces involved, but it is a good starting point.
 In an open position, bishops are more valuable than knights (a bishop pair can easily be worth seven points or more in some situations); conversely, in a closed position, bishops are less valuable than knights.
 A knight in the center of the board that cannot be taken, however, is known as a knight outpost and threatens several fork instances.
 In such a case, a knight is worth far more than a bishop.
 Also, many pieces have a partner.
 By doubling up two knights, two rooks, rook and queen, or bishop and queen, the pieces can get stronger than the sum of the individual pieces alone.
-When pieces lose their partner, their values slightly decrease.
+When a piece loses its partner, its value slightly decreases.
 The king is priceless since its capture results in the defeat of that player and ends that game.
-However, especially in the endgame, the king can also be a fighting piece, and is sometimes given a fighting value of three and a half points.
+However, especially in the endgame, the king can also be a fighting piece, and is sometimes given a fighting value of three-and-a-half points.